pydio/pydio-doc-admin-guide/1_quick_start/0_requirements.md

 ## Other requirements

-The time on the server **must** be correct, otherwise you will have authentication problems, e.g: `403` access forbidden errors when trying to upload.
+The date & time on the server **must** be correct, otherwise you will have authentication problems; e.g: `403` access forbidden errors when trying to upload.

-If you plan to use one of the clients (e.g.: Cells Sync, the mobile apps, Cells clients), you must at least define the public external URL, otherwise Cells cannot complete the OAuth credential flow.
+If you plan to use one of the clients (e.g.: Cells Sync, the mobile apps, Cells clients), you must also at least define the public external URL.
+Otherwise, Cells cannot complete the OAuth credential flow.